Phoenix STS Logo

 Safety Policy and Commitment

-A clear statement of your organisation's commitment to safety, health, and welfare, signed by senior management and setting the tone for safety culture across your facility.
+A clear statement of your organisation's commitment to safety, health and welfare.
+Senior management signs it, setting the tone for safety culture across your facility.

 2